Kohl's (KSS)

 13. Is Now The Time To Buy Kohl's?

-We see the value of companies helping consumers, but in the case of Kohl's, we’re out.
-To kick things off, its revenue has declined over the last three years.
-And while its popular brand gives it meaningful influence over consumers’ purchasing decisions, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
-On top of that, its shrinking same-store sales tell us it will need to change its strategy to succeed.
+We cheer for all companies serving everyday consumers, but in the case of Kohl's, we’ll be cheering from the sidelines.
+For starters, its revenue has declined over the last three years.
+While its EPS growth over the last three years has been fantastic, the downside is its shrinking same-store sales tell us it will need to change its strategy to succeed.
+On top of that, its operating margins reveal poor profitability compared to other retailers.

-Wall Street analysts have a consensus one-year price target of $21.58 on the company (compared to the current share price of $22.58), implying they don’t see much short-term potential in Kohl's.
+Wall Street analysts have a consensus one-year price target of $21.50 on the company (compared to the current share price of $13.30).